FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-You can use this method help you replace one of the keys of an identity.
-This will need to be done if you feel that the key is compromised or have been in use for too long.
-Replacing a key is done by adding a structured entry onto the identity's Factom chain.
-The `compose-identity-key-replacement` method will return the API calls needed to create that entry.
-If the wallet is encrypted, it must be unlocked prior to using this command.
+Replacing one of an identity's keys is done by adding a structured entry onto the identity's chain.
+This will need to be done if you feel that a key was compromised or has been in use for too long.
+The `compose-identity-key-replacement` method will return the API calls needed to create the replacement entry.

-The entry will be constructed based on the information you included in the request.

-`chain_id`
-This is the ID of the identity chain in question.

-`oldkey`
-The `oldkey` is the private key for the level to be replaced.

-`newkey`
-The `newkey` is the key that will be replacing it.

-`signerkey`
-The `signerkey` is a private key that must be from the level directly above the `oldkey` in the Identity Chain.

 The response you receive is similar to the [compose-entry](#compose-entry) response.
 You must first call the [commit-entry](#commit-entry), then the [reveal-entry](#reveal-entry) API calls.
 To be safe, wait a few seconds after calling commit.
+If the wallet is encrypted, it must be unlocked prior to using this command.

+The entry will be constructed based on the information you included in the request.

+- `chainid` - the ChainID of the identity chain in question

+- `oldkey` - the public identity key for the level to be replaced

+- `newkey` - the public identity key that will be replacing `oldkey`

+- `signerkey` - the public identity key that will sign the entry and authorize the replacement.
+This key must be stored in the wallet already and must be of the same or higher priority than the `oldkey` in the context of the given Identity Chain.

 ## compose-transaction